pauldambra/blog_source/_posts/2021-07-21-tech-debts.md

 - if the interface is too large,
 - we use our brains and our IDE tools to break it into smaller interfaces

 As these are in the moment changes we don't even tell people we're doing it.
-It's just part of the work
+It's a part of the work

 ### 2) clearing the slate